Giles314/vscode-vhdl-wave/README.md

 ### GHDL

-At present it is possible to invoke the following GHDL functions by either rightclicking at the editor or at the explorer on the specific file and then selecting the desired funtion.
+At present it is possible to invoke the following GHDL functions by either right-clicking at the editor or at the explorer on the specific file and then selecting the desired funtion.

 | Editor Option  | GHDL Function                  |
 | -------------- | :----------------------------- |